jackdewinter/pymarkdown/newdocs/src/plugins/rule_md027.md

 Also, as explained in the [above section](#failure-scenarios), only certain parts of the Link Reference Definition are scanned by this rule.
-Like the Fenced Code Block element, this is a change from the original rule which triggers on any part of a Link Referenced Definition element.
+Like the Fenced Code Block element, this is a change from the original rule which triggers on any part of a Link Reference Definition element.

-Finally, the original rule does not trigger on the final line or heading line for a SetExt Heading element or on the Thematic Break element.
+Finally, the original rule does not trigger on the final line or heading line for a Setext Heading element or on the Thematic Break element.
 This implementation triggers when extra spaces are present in either element.